Get started using the Spell CLI tool, or skip down to What's Next for ideas for your first project.

 For in-depth information on runs, read more in the What is a Run section of our docs.

-If a run is initiated within a Git repository, Spell will fail if the repository has uncommitted changes.
-Untracked changes will cause a warning, but you will still be allowed to proceed with your run.
+If a run is initiated within a Git repository, Spell will automatically sync committed changes and use them within the run.
+Uncommitted changes will also be included as a separate patch, which can be downloaded later via the web console.
+Changes to untracked files will cause a warning, but you will still be allowed to proceed with your run.

 Commands are run with